Thank you for taking the time to write me. I assume this is in regard to your (birthday party/ bachelorette party/anniversary).

 And let me stop you.
 I must have singled you out.
 Just you, who were only sitting there laughing too loudly.
 I definitely didn’t need that laughter getting in my way.

 I know.
 You do karaoke on Tuesdays down at the Thirty Pelican, so you get it.
 I mean we basically do the same thing.
+I also know that you like to get high and get a good time with the boys from High Guys Delivery I really love that too.

 My 19 years and way-more-than 10,000 hours of live entertainment and crowd psychology is pretty much a nickel’s difference from you belting out Black Velvet in a voice made of divorce and cigarette butts.